SuffolkLITLab/EfileProxyServer/docs/adr/001-java-cxf-for-soap.md

 ## Decision Outcome

 We chose to use Java and CXF.
-* Java over other languages: python's Zeep library doesn't have MTOM optimization, which is required, and C#'s .NET Core (or .NET 5.0) doesn't seem to support MTOM and some other aspects of SOAP as well.
+* Java over other languages: python's Zeep library doesn't have MTOM (Message Transmission Optimization Mechanism, an extension of SOAP), which is required, and C#'s .NET Core (or .NET 5.0) doesn't seem to support MTOM and some other aspects of SOAP as well.
 * CXF over other Java libraries: Axis doesn't seem to have good reviews, and JAX-RS isn't fully featured

 Consequences:
 * Need to standup a separate proxy server, with a very different tech stack than DA normally has
 * Will need to also setup docker-compose and some additional items as well

 ## Pros and Cons of the Alternatives

 ### Python with a SOAP Library